101 NYC Engagement Photo Locations

 13. Cop Cot

-Cop Cot is a wooden structure built inside Central Park atop a hill facing the southside of the park.
-Romantic for photos of an engagement shoot or even hosts weddings inside or outside for a natural organic look.
+Cop Cot is a wooden structure built inside Central Park atop a hill facing the park’s south side.
+Romantic for photos of an engagement shoot or even host weddings inside or outside for a natural organic look.

 14. Bethesda Fountain